themagicmartin/ClimateControlPRJ2/README.md

 The Computer is running main.py that is constantly scanning for input and this is dissected to identify the values of the parameters passed from the   Arduino UART print.

 # Motor

+## Files
+app.py - Flask environment for hosting server locally.
+(Note: Has to be in parent folder with "templates" folder containing HTML-file)
+SCD30.ino - Arduino code for sensor SCD30 measurements, and transfer with UART through USB to computer. base.html - Website html structure. main.py - Data collection and visualisation on computer.